mateszathmari/PetProjects/README.md

 ## React Recipes
 This is a frontend project with React, about recipes.
-The project communicate wiht "api.edamam.com" API.
+The project communicate wiht "api.edamam.com" API.<br/>
 You can find the repo: [Recipes](https://github.com/mateszathmari/PetProjects/tree/master/recipes)